dbochicchio/vera-VirtualDevices/README.md

 You can also specify only *SetPowerURL*, like this: ```http://mydevice/cm?cmnd=Power+%s``` The %s parameter will be replace with On/Off (this very same case), based on the required action.

+### AutoOff (Dimmers, RGB lights, Window Covers/Roller Shutters/Blinds) (v 2.3+)

+You can now specify an auto off timer (in seconds) to automatically turn off a light after a given amount of time.
+If you want to implement auto inching and you don't need to call the OFF endpoint, just specify `skip` as *SetPowerOffURL* variable.
+This will just update the status and no HTTP calls are made.

 #### Toggle (All)
 Set *SetToggleURL* variable to the corresponding HTTP call.
 - For Tasmota: ```http://mydevice/cm?cmnd=Power+Toggle```
 - For Shelly: ```http://mydevice/relay/0?turn=toggle```

 No params required.
-If omitted (blank value or 'http://'), the device will try to change the status according to the local current status.
+If omitted (blank value or `http://`), the device will try to change the status according to current local status as reported by *Status* variable.
 (1.5.1+).

 #### Dimming (Dimmers, RGB Lights, Window Covers/Roller Shutters/Blinds)
 Set *SetBrightnessURL* variable to the corresponding HTTP call.
 - For a custom device: ```http://mydevice/brigthness?v=%s```

-The %s parameter will be replace with the desired dimming (0/100).
-Leave 'http://' or blank if not supported.
+The %s parameter will be replaced with the desired dimming (0/100) value.
+Leave `http://` or blank if not supported.

-##### Binary Window Covers/Roller Shutters/Blinds (2.2.3+)
+##### Binary Window Covers/Roller Shutters/Blinds (2.3.0+)
-If you want to emulate a Window Cover/Roller Shutter/Blind but your device is supporting only ON/OFF commands, simply leave *SetBrightnessURL* to its default.
+If you want to emulate a Window Cover/Roller Shutter/Blind but your device is supporting only ON/OFF commands, simply leave *SetBrightnessURL* to its default (`http://`).

 Then go to the device's variable and set *BlindAsSwitch* to 1.
 The device will now work as follows:
-- when position is set on a value between 0 and 50, or down/close button is pressed, the switch off command is sent
+- when position is set to a value between 0 and 50, or down/close buttons are pressed, the switch off command is sent
-- when position is set on a value between 51 and 100, or up/open button is pressed, the switch off command is sent
+- when position is set to a value between 51 and 100, or up/open buttosn are pressed, the switch off command is sent

 #### Color (RGB Lights)
 Set *SetRGBColorURL* variable to the corresponding HTTP call.